 What does the Assessment Measure?

-The Assessment measures many different aptitude and personality traits, but below is a sampling of traits that we have found to correlate positively with entrepreneurship.
+The Assessment measures many different aptitude and personality traits, but below is a sampling of traits we have found to correlate positively with entrepreneurship.

 High Emotional Stability